GeminiDRSoftware/astroconda-gemini-internal/doc/source/server_install.rst

   .. code-block:: sh

-     conda create -n dev_20161214 gemini-base gemini=dev_20161214
+     conda create -n dev_20161214 gemini-base gemini=dev

+  This uses the latest `dev` build of each package that is not individually added to the above line with a different date suffix (eg. `iraf.gemini=dev_20161201`).
 The meta-package ``gemini-base`` pulls in specific versions of the packages from ``anaconda``, ``iraf-all``, ``pyraf`` and ``stsci``, giving a controlled, reproducible installation for testing and production use.
 This differs from ":ref:`laptop_install`", which uses the latest packages on the day of installation (depending also on the anaconda base version).
 These base packages can be updated by editing their version numbers in ``gemini-base/meta.yaml``, in this repository.

   Although ``gemini-base`` should theoretically allow running the same set of packages with different Anaconda base versions, it is best to use the version